Free & Open Source

 What is VEX?

 Vendors publish statements saying whether a CVE actually affects their product.
-Scanners produce long lists of CVEs; VEX lets you quiet the noise.
+Scanners produce long lists of CVEs; VEX quiets the noise.

 Not Affected